lervag/vimtex/DOCUMENTATION.md

 This directory has the main files.
 Each file should be self-explaining but here are some files which might be good to know!

+## vimtex.vim

+This file includes the main function: `vimtex#init()` which loads all the functionalities from all other files and modules.

 ### delim.vim

 This file includes some functions to detect the surrounding delimiters like